|SHUCKLAND Introduction Alphabetical List of Locations|

 dog at the location above.
 He struck out at it, and he, the horse and the wagon were all burnt to ashes."
 (1)

-"A man driving a timber wagon with two horses struck at him with a whip and at once all were reduced to a smoking heap of ashes."
+"A man driving a timber wain with two horses struck at the dog with a whip, and the man, waggon, horses and load were reduced to ashes".
 (2)

 |Sources:||(1) Patricia Dale-Green: 'Dog' (Hart-Davis, 1966), p.
 56.3